-Circuit Tools macOS is very powerful analysis software that allows you to examine your track performance on your MacBook or iMac (operating on macOS 10.12 and higher).
-Analysis of every brake or turn-in point is easily achieved using the simple yet dynamic interface.
+Circuit Tools macOS is very powerful analysis software that allows you to examine your track performance on your MacBook or iMac (operating on macOS 10.12 and later).
+Analysis of every brake or turn-in point is easily achieved by using this simple yet dynamic interface.

-To install Circuit Tools macOS, download from the VBOX Motorsport Website, open the download and then follow the on screen instructions.
+To install Circuit Tools macOS, download it from the VBOX Motorsport Website, open the downloaded file and follow the on-screen instructions.

 Supported macOS Devices

 Circuit Tools macOS will run on any Apple device with macOS version 10.12 or later installed.
-However, the software is recommended to be used on the latest OS and latest apple hardware, as this provides superior processing power.
-Performance may be limited on older variants.
+However, we recommend you use the software on the latest OS and latest apple hardware, as this provides superior processing power.
+The performance may be limited on older variants.